 And there’s more.
 The company announced that bookings grew by 352% year-over-year and channel business increased fivefold.
 Today, Cato claims some 300 enterprises worldwide with “thousands of branch locations across all verticals” are relying on the service.
 You can read the PR for yourself here.

 Perfect for the Right Company

 To my mind, Cato has long had an irresistible offer for the right size companies.
-It’s not just that Cato’s provided SD-WAN.
-Many companies do that and, frankly, there’s little that differentiates base SD-WAN capabilities of the various providers.
+It’s not just that Cato provides an SD-WANs solution.
+Many companies offer SD-WAN solutions and, frankly, there’s little that differentiates base SD-WAN capabilities of the various providers.
 No, what’s remarkable about Cato has been their approach to rethinking the WAN architecture.

 All too often, the enterprises I engage with face an assortment of challenges.
 They commonly want to replace MPLS, particularly global MPLS circuits that are just so expensive, with something more affordable.
 But to fix the “MPLS problem” they also need to address other issues, like how to bring security to a branch office that will now be relying on a public Internet connection or how to connect to Amazon and Office365.